gessinger-hj/gepard/README.md

   i.e., there is a high chance that the very same bug has re-appeared.
 Otherwise, create a new issue report.

-* Whenever you create a new issue report in our issue tracker, please make sure to include as much information as possible like exceptions with text and stack trace or other log informations.
+* Whenever you create a new issue report in our issue tracker, please make sure to include as much information as possible like exceptions with text and stack trace or other log information.
   <br/>
   Having all the required information saves a lot of work.